NicorDesigns/SpringJDBC/doc/JDBC2DataSourceConnectSpring.md

     Update the Maven POM dependencies with "Spring Context" and "Spring JDBC" Also add the MariaDB Client dependency as was used in JDBC1 Module

-### 4 Define DataSource Class and its Properties in application.xml
+### 4 Define DataSource Class and its Properties in application.xml resources

         <bean id="dataSource" class="org.mariadb.jdbc.MariaDbDataSource">
             <property name="serverName" value="localhost"/>